-Issue or Transfer of ADSs
+Issue or Transfer of ADSs/ADRs

-Based on current HMRC published practice, no U.K. stamp duty or SDRT should be payable on the issue or transfer of (including an unconditional agreement to transfer) an ADS, on the basis that an ADS is not regarded as "stock" or a "marketable security" for U.K. stamp duty purposes and is not considered a "chargeable security" for the purposes of SDRT.
+Based on current HMRC published practice, no U.K. stamp duty or SDRT should be payable on the issue or transfer of (including an unconditional agreement to transfer) a depositary receipt and the ADS to which they relate, on the basis that a depositary receipt is not regarded as "stock" or a "marketable security" for U.K. stamp duty purposes and is not considered a "chargeable security" for the purposes of SDRT.